Non-stationary Gaussian models with physical barriers

 In this paper we also discuss whether the inference results are different enough, between the stationary model and the Barrier model, to recommend using the model in practice.
-For reconstructing the horseshow test function, we get large differences, similarly to the existing literature (e.g.\ \citet{Wood2008Soapfilm}).
+For reconstructing the horseshoe test function, we get large differences, similarly to the existing literature (e.g.\ \citet{Wood2008Soapfilm}).
 For this example it is clear that neither the stationary nor the Neumann model can be used, and an improved model is needed.
 However, we caution against comparing advanced approaches to the coastline problem by their performance on this single test function.
 Similarly to how the original test function preferred models with Neumann boundary assumption \citep{Wood2008Soapfilm}, the current Horseshoe prefers a specific type of models.
 The ``winner'' of a comparison based on any single example would mostly be determined by which approach has the most similar prior (or null-space, or ``low penalty space'') to the true boundary of the Horseshoe function.
 Comparing different approaches to the coastline problem must be done with greater care, and we would like to see defined a collection of different test functions, with different coastlines, satisfying very different boundary conditions, to get a more general comparison criterion.